Thi334/Portfolio/README.md

 - The project uses a `style.css` file for styling.
 Feel free to modify the styles as needed to match your personal preferences or brand.

 5. **JavaScript**:
-- The `script.js` file contains the form validation logic and other interactions.
+- This project uses internal java script that contains the form validation logic and other interactions.
 You can edit it to extend the functionality or add new features.